 More in Remodeling

 - Before remodeling a basement, think about the future use of that room.
 Sometimes the best way is actually keeping a very flexible space that way you can change it into whatever you need it to be.
+Especially if you want to sell the home or trade it in using a real estate company like Reali.
+If your vision for the room conflicts with that of the buyer, that can be less return on your investment

 - When you put a drop ceiling in it automatically feels cheaper.
 You really want your space to look like the rest of your house.
 A drop ceiling will also take away precious ceiling height and make the space feel much smaller.

 - It’s a good idea to maximize space in the basement by adding built-ins shelving and storage areas.
 Check adjacent rooms for places you might be able to steal space from.
 But don’t go overboard with too many built-ins or too much woodwork because it could get very expensive and you’re likely not to get a full return on your investment when it’s time to sell.
 A good rule of thumb is to keep it simple and inexpensive, but make it attractive.
+If you have a door to your basement from the outside, or you want one, you may want to check out companies such as Doors Plus to see how one can be fitted that suits the entire aesthetic of the area.

-- As long as you are not masking some sort of problem like mold or mildew, an air purification system is a good way to make your basement smell as good as it looks.
+- As long as you are not masking some sort of problems like mold or mildew, an air purification system is a good way to make your basement smell as good as it looks.

 - A good way to make a basement feel really inviting, if you have the opportunity, is to create an open stairwell.
 It visually connects the upper part of the house with the lower and allows more natural light to come into the basement.